danielfasula/student-workbook/src/reflections/wk2/quiz2.md

 **10.** When it comes to functions or methods, what is the difference between a `parameter` and an `argument`?
 <!-- enter you answer in the space below -->
 ```
+Parameters are created and defined within the function, whereas arguments are values that are already defined and ready to be invoked.
 ```
 **11.** What is the difference between a `primitive` value and a `reference` value?
 <!-- enter you answer in the space below -->